imjoy-team/imjoy-core/docs/api.md

 **Arguments**
 * **config**: Object. configuration object.
 Currently, you can pass the following config:
-  - `code`: String.
-The source code of the plugin to be installed.
-  - `uri`: String.
-The URI of the plugin to be installed.
-Note: if `src` is set, `uri` will be ignored.
+  - `src`: String.
+The source code, URI of the plugin to be installed.
   - `tag`: String, optional.
 The selected plugin tag if the plugin has multiple tags.
   - `namespace`: String, optional.
 The namespace of the plugin.